 - Failing to budget

 - The wrong insurance

 - Not having a personalized financial game plan

 If you are already avoiding some of these bad behaviors, but maybe your kids don’t see it, make it visible to them.
-Show them your budget or work on it while they are around and make it known that you are working on the family budget.
+Show them your budget on the CalendarBudget personal finance app or work on it while they are around and make it known that you are working on the family budget.
 Discuss family finances with them.
 Review goals and major purchase plans.
 During these conversations, talk about living within your means, avoiding debt and be positive.
-Avoid some of the common negatives about money such as “we don’t have enough”, or “money is bad” kind of attitudes.
+Avoid some of the common negatives about money such as “we don’t have enough”, or “money is bad” kind of attitude.
 Your children will learn more about money from you than anywhere else.